termie/git-bzr-ng/README.rst

   Sync is a slow operation the first time, like push.
   They both speed up after they've done it once for a given branch.

-  $ git checkout nova
+  $ git checkout master
   $ git bzr sync
-  $ git diff bzr/nova
+  $ git diff bzr/master

   Somebody else has a patch and you want to test it locally.